mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Column menu with Pro/Premium options [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)[<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

-You can also access commercial features like column pinning etc from the column menu when using `DataGridPro` or `DataGridPremium`.
+You can access commercial features like column pinning etc from the column menu when using `DataGridPro` or `DataGridPremium`.

 {{"demo": "ColumnMenuGridPro.js", "bg": "inline"}}